Izhak Weinberg

-Izhak Weinberg (born 1938) is one of the youngest Holocaust survivors, who lost all his family of 60 souls in a single day.
+Izhak Weinberg (born 1938) is one of the youngest Holocaust survivors, who lost his family of 60 in a single day.
 He and his younger brother hid for several years in different villages in Europe and survived.
-Weinberg built an amazing life full of meaning and art.

 For the last 30 years he has been intensively involved in the project of imparting the lessons of the Holocaust to Yad LaYeled, which includes personal testimony and the establishment of commemorative corners, created from his wall hangings, in memory of the 1.5 million children who were murdered in the Holocaust.
 To date, 42 memorial centers have been set up throughout the country, including 329 hand-woven tapestries, hand-woven in his home, with the assistance of his vision, the theme of which is the anti-thesis of the Holocaust and symbolizes the victory of the spirit over Nazi Germany.

+About

-As this is written, Weinberg is aware that he belongs to the waning generation of Holocaust survivors, and must tell what happened, despite all the emotional difficulties.
-The feedback he receives from all the audiences that he meets with gives him the strength to continue this holy work.
-For 25 years he has accompanied the trips to Poland as a witness, bringing the youth to the scene of the devastation of his family in Belzec Death Camp.
+He is one of the few Holocaust survivors left, and for 25 years he has accompanied the trips to Poland as a witness, bringing youth to the scene of the Belzec Death Camp.

 There is another reference on Belzec Death camp in this link:

-He felt there is a great thirst among the youth, to hear first-hand the story of survival, from that terrible time.
+He sought to share his first-hand story of survival with the younger generation.
 Only a small handful of survivors, who decided to dedicate their lives, were left to convey the terrible story of the past to the younger generation.

 In 2006, Yad Vashem published his book Three Mothers for Two Brothers, which tells of his survival and his brothers during the war.
 Channel 8 also produced a film called "Day Care in Hell" that focuses on their survival at Bergen-Belsen in Germany.